-In the context of these considerations, it is interesting to observe that the top 100 U.S. patent applicants seek to protect nearly 30% of their domestic patents in at least one major foreign market, such as Japan or the EPO.
-In striking contrast, we find that the top100 Chinese domestic applicants seek patent protection for less than 6% of their inventions in the U.S., only 4% in Europe, and only 1% in Japan.
+In the context of these considerations, it is interesting to observe that the top 100 US patent applicants seek to protect nearly 30 percent of their domestic patents in at least one major foreign market, such as Japan or the EPO.
+In striking contrast, we find that the top 100 Chinese domestic applicants seek patent protection for less than 6 percent of their inventions in the United States, only 4 percent in Europe, and only 1 percent in Japan.
 If we look at the number of domestic patent grants for which Chinese firms pursue the patent application process all the way to the successful receipt of a foreign patent grant, the numbers are vanishingly small.
-So far, fewer than 3% of Chinese invention patents have been successfully patented in any major market outside China, and fewer than 1% have been patented in 2 or more major markets.
-Even after decades of rapid growth, China is still a significantly smaller economy than the U.S. or Western Europe.
+So far, fewer than 3 percent of Chinese invention patents have been successfully patented in any major market outside China, and fewer than 1 percent have been patented in two or more major markets.
+Even after decades of rapid growth, China is still a significantly smaller economy than the United States or Western Europe.
 If Chinese inventors possess new-to-the-world technology, it would seem to be well worth their while to take out patents in these markets that are still larger, in aggregate terms, than China itself.
 The fact that Chinese inventors forego the opportunity to do so for the overwhelming majority of their domestic patents appears to represent a striking vote of no confidence in the quality of their inventions.

-A more detailed discussion of the SIPO data and the unique features of the Chinese domestic patent system is beyond the scope of this paper, but a number of recent studies call into question the degree to which China's flood of domestic patents really indicates a substantial degree of indigenous innovation.22 We note here two recent studies of special interest.
-Lei et al. (2012) note widespread government subsidies for domestic patenting in China, but show that an increase in these subsidies appears to increase the number of patents but not the quantity of innovation.
-Eberhardt et al. (2011) study domestic and foreign patenting by Chinese firms, and conclude that the only Chinese firms engaging in real innovation are those also taking out significant numbers of patents outside China.
+A more detailed discussion of the SIPO data and the unique features of the Chinese domestic patent system is beyond the scope of this chapter, but a number of recent studies call into question the degree to which China's flood of domestic patents really indicates a substantial degree of indigenous innovation.19 We note here two recent studies of special interest.
+Lei, Sun, and Wright (2012) note widespread government subsidies for domestic patenting in China, but show that an increase in these subsidies appears to increase the number of patents but not the quantity of innovation.
+Eberhardt, Helmers, and Yu (2011) study domestic and foreign patenting by Chinese firms, and conclude that the only Chinese firms engaging in real innovation are those also taking out significant numbers of patents outside China.

-IV.
-Empirical Model and Results
+5.4 Empirical Model and Results